 This also means you can get close to the habitats and not have to crane your neck just to catch a glimpse of an animal sighting.

-The parking lot is nearly empty on some winter days, which is incredible because every other time I’ve been to the zoo we had to find street parking.
+The parking lot is nearly empty on some winter days, which is incredible because on most summer days you’ll have to find street parking.

 Parking costs $3 per hour ($12 for the day).
 Zoo Atlanta estimates the average visit is about 3 hours, but you may spend less time if it’s very cold.